ChokeGuy/rpc-websocket-event/README.md

 requests.
 - **Ethers.js**: Libraries for interacting with EVM-compatible blockchains.
 - **Hardhat**: Development environment for Ethereum software, used for testing and deploying smart contracts.
-- **Redis**: In-memory data structure store used for caching the latest events.
-- **MongoDB**: NoSQL database for storing captured blockchain events.
-- **RPC**: Remote Procedure Calls to interact with the blockchain nodes and listen for events.

 ## Installation